HairdressingProject/styleme/Backend/README.md

 docker-compose up -d
 ```

-If you are running it for the first time, it will take a while (around 10-20 minutes) to install all dependencies needed.
-You will have to wait until both APIs have started running, which can be verified by reading the logs from the `Backend` folder (you will need to do this if you ran `docker compose up -d` instead of `docker-compose up`):
+If you are running it for the first time, it might take a while to build all images.
+You will have to wait until the Users API, Database, Prometheus, Grafana and Adminer have started running, which can be verified by reading the logs from the `Backend` folder (you will need to do this if you ran `docker compose up -d` instead of `docker-compose up`):

 ```bash
 docker-compose logs